colleen-davies/CourseraDataProject/CodeBook.md

 To produce this data set, first the training and testing data sets were individually loaded in, and the data from the X, y, and subject files were appropriately matched.
 Then, the training and testing data sets were merged.
-From this merged data set, only mean() and std() measurements were extracted.
+From this merged data set, only `mean()` and `std()` measurements were extracted.
 The class labels (y) were re-coded with character factors, and the variables were renamed descriptively.
 The variables and data are summarized in the following list.
-The list includes the variable name, type, the interval in which the values lie or factor coding, and a description.
+The list includes the variable name, type, the interval in which the values lie or factor coding, and a description (including units).
 Note that all numeric features were normalized so they range between -1 and 1; that is, they are in the interval \[-1,1\].
-In general, variables 1 and 2 are identifiers, and variables 3 through 35 are means of the measurements with corrresponding standard deviations 36 through 68.
+In general, variables 1 and 2 are identifiers, and variables 3 through 35 are the means of the measurements with corresponding standard deviations 36 through 68.
 The unit abbreviations used here are: g = standard gravity units, rad = radians, and s = second.

 1.  `subject`: integer; \[1,30\]; the subject who performed the activity for the window sample.